-Parents and teachers meet as a corporate body to fellowship every other month, beginning in September.
-The meeting is organized by the Administration, School Board, and PTF Coordinator on a Thursday evening, from 6:30-7:30 p.m.
-As an essential part of partnering with parents and fostering fellowship, we ask that parents and teachers attend each meeting.
+Parents and teachers meet as a corporate body to fellowship once each trimester.
+The meeting is organized by the administration and school board and held on a Thursday evening, from 6:30-7:30 p.m.
 There are typically three (3) meetings held per school year.